tellytv/telly/README.md

 1) Go to the releases page and download the correct version for your Operating System
-2) Have the .m3u file on hand from your IPTV provider of choice
+2) Have the .m3u file on hand from your IPTV provider of choice **Any command arguments can also be supplied as environment variables, for example -playlist can also be provided as the PLAYLIST environment variable**
 3) Run `telly` with the `-playlist` commandline argument pointing to your .m3u file.
 (This can be a local file or a URL) For example: `./telly -playlist=/home/github/myiptv.m3u`
 4) If you would like multiple streams/tuners use the `-streams` commandline option.
 Default is 1
 5) If you would like `telly` to attempt to the filter the m3u a bit, add the `-filterregex` commandline option.
 If you would like UK only tv, run `telly` with the `-uktv` commandline option.
 If you would like to use your own regex, run `telly` with `-useregex <regex>`, for example `-useregex .*UK.*`
 6) If `telly` tells you `[telly] [info] listening on ...` - great!
 Your .m3u file was successfully parsed and `telly` is running.
 Check below for how to add it into Plex.
 7) If `telly` fails to run, check the error.
-More than likely it's the formatting of the .m3u file.
-Common problems can be the format of the run time.
-Open your .m3u file in your favourite text editor and check lines starting with `#EXTINF:-1` or `#EXTINF:0`.
-They should be `#EXTINF:-1,` or `#EXTINF:0,` - the comma is the more important part.
-You can run a simple `sed` command to fix this, something like `sed -i 's/#EXTINF:-1/#EXTINF:-1,/g' myiptv.m3u` or `sed -i '' 's/#EXTINF:-1/#EXTINF:-1,/g' myiptv.m3u` if you are on macOS.
-If all else fails, open an issue and I'll be more than happy to help you out.
+As of telly v0.4 `sed` commands are no longer needed.
+Woop!

 # Adding it into Plex